 Papagayo is a place where nature is everywhere and the beautiful outdoors is always just a step away.
 Palm fronds and dense forest drape over Papagayo’s fine sands – and those trees are filled with diverse wildlife.
 The most vociferous, by far, are the boisterous howler monkeys that fill the sound-waves with their territorial roars.
-Hermit crabs scuttle down the beach; butterflies flit through the air; ctenosaurs and coatimundis scuttle through your hotel’s gardens.
+Hermit crabs scuttle down the beach; butterflies flit through the air; iguanas and coatimundis scuttle through your hotel’s gardens.
 The sunsets here are some of the best in the world.

 Best Time to Visit

 The dry season technically runs from November through May, but Papagayo is generally blessed with sunny days year-round; even in the rainy season, you can go days without a drop falling.
 That said, it does rain – and can pour for an entire afternoon.
 If you’re interested in scuba diving and snorkeling, know that these rainier months (May-December) are the best times to visit.

 Where to Stay

 Papagayo is home to large resorts, all-inclusive hotels, and boutique villas.
 In general, it is considered an upscale destination and accommodations cater more to mid-range and boutique travelers.
-Budget accommodations are hard to find, although you can get great deals, especially on all-inclusive, throughout the year.
+Budget accommodations are hard to find, although you can get great deals, especially on all-inclusive resorts, throughout the year.

 Restaurants and Nightlife